mpneuried/simple-dynamo/README.md

 The type of the `rangeKey`.
 Possible values are: `S` = String and `N` = Numeric
 - **fnCreateHash**: *( `Function` optional: default = `new UUID` )*
 Method to generate a custom hash key.
+- **combineTableTo**: *( `String` optional )*
+Option to combine multiple models into one dynamo-table.
+Makes sense if you want to pay only one table.
+Combinations are not allowed for tables of different types ( Hash-table and HashRange-table ) and you have to use the same hashKey and rangeKey.
+The module will handle all interactions with the models transparent, so you only have to define this option.
 - **overwriteDoubleHash**: *( `Boolean` optional: default = true )*
 Overwrite a item on `create` of an existing hash.
 **Method Arguments**